open-ephys/gui-docs/source/User-Manual/Recording-data/Open-Ephys-format.rst

    "*Key Developers*", "Josh Siegle, Aarón Cuevas López" "*Source Code*", "https://github.com/open-ephys/plugin-GUI/tree/master/Source/Processors/RecordNode/OpenEphysFormat"

 **Advantages**

-* Data is stored in blocks with well-defined record markers, meaning data recovery is possible even if files are truncated.
+* Data is stored in blocks with well-defined record markers, meaning data recovery is possible even if files are truncated by a crash.

 * The file header contains all the information required to load the file.

 **Limitations**

-* Operating systems impose a limit on the number files that can be written to simultaneously, meaning the Open Ephys format is not compatible with high-channel-count recordings (>256 channels).
+* Windows imposes a limit on the number files that can be written to simultaneously, meaning the Open Ephys format is not compatible with very high-channel-count recordings (>8000 channels).

 * In order to achieve robustness, files contain redundant information, meaning they use extra space and take longer to load.